 II.
 DEPARTMENTAL OFFICERS AND ADVISORS

-Departmental officers and advisors selected from the regular faculty are the Chairperson, Director of Graduate Studies, Graduate Advisors in European/American and in East Asian Art, Undergraduate Advisor, and the Chairperson of the Department Travel Committee.
+Departmental officers and advisors selected from the regular faculty are the Chairperson, Director of Graduate Studies, Graduate Advisors in European and American/Global Modern and Contemporary Art and in East Asian Art, Director of Undergraduate Studies, and the Chairperson of the Art History Travel Committee.

 A. Department Chairperson

-The Chairperson serves a three- or five-year term.
-He or she is appointed by and serves at the pleasure of the Dean of CLAS.
-When the position is vacant, a search process is initiated by the Dean of the College, according to the established College procedures located at: https://policy.ku.edu/CLAS/procedures-for-selection-of-chairs.
+The chairperson serves a three- or five-year term.
+The chairperson is appointed by and serves at the pleasure of the Dean of CLAS.
+When the position is vacant, a search process is initiated by the Dean of the College, according to the established College procedures located at: https://policy.ku.edu/CLAS/chair-director-selection.
 An incumbent department chair may be re‑elected for additional 3- or 5-year term through the same procedures as the original appointment, and only after undergoing a review prior to the completion of the fifth year of appointment, in accordance with University procedures.

 The department chairperson shall represent the department to the higher administration.